1986 New York Mets season: World Series

 One of the most famous games in baseball history is Game 6 of the 1986 World Series.
 The Mets rallied in the bottom of the 8th inning of Game 6, tying the game on a Gary Carter sacrifice fly.
 Reliever Calvin Schiraldi had loaded the bases with one out and had a 3–0 count on Carter, who swung away at the next pitch to hit the fly ball.
 In the ninth inning, after a walk and an error put two men on with nobody out, Howard Johnson was sent to the plate to sacrifice the winning run to third.
 After Johnson was unsuccessful on his first bunt attempt, Mets manager Davey Johnson took the bunt off.
 Johnson ended up striking out, leaving runners at first and second with one out.
 Lee Mazzilli followed with a deep fly to left that would have won the game had the runner been at third.
 Lenny Dykstra then flied out for the third out, sending the game to extra innings.

-In the top of the 10th inning, Dave Henderson homered to pull the Sox within three outs of a world championship, and Barrett singled in Wade Boggs to make it a 5–3 lead.
+In the top of the 10th inning, Dave Henderson homered to pull the Red Sox within three outs of a world championship, and Barrett singled in Wade Boggs to make it a 5–3 lead.
 When Wally Backman and Keith Hernandez were retired to start the bottom of the 10th, the championship seemed at hand.
 After Hernandez made the second out, he went to the Mets' locker room, took off his uniform, opened a beer and watched the rest of the game on the clubhouse TV, thinking the game and the Series would be over soon.
 Hernandez, who is superstitious, never left that spot until the game ended.

 Then, Carter singled to left.
 Pinch-hitter Kevin Mitchell then singled to center and Shea Stadium started to get loud.
 Knight went down in the count 0–2 bringing the Mets to their last strike but he hit the next pitch into center field for a single that scored Carter and advanced Mitchell to third base, making the score 5–4 and bringing Shea back to life.
 Before his at-bat, Mitchell was on the phone in the locker room making plane reservations to fly home to San Diego, thinking the game was over.
 He had already gotten out of his uniform and was in street clothes, and, when he was told he was batting, got off the phone and hurriedly got dressed, not even bothering to put his cup back on.